 Internet Connection.
 This feature provides general information about how the Internet works, as well as economic uses of the Internet.
 Actual Internet addresses are provided so that you can find sites that have information to supplement what you have read about in the chapter and sites that are just plain fun.
-Don't miss Chapter 6, where you visit the National Textbook Company Economics Web page and are given the addresses of many fun sites.
+Don't miss Chapter 6, where you visit South-Western's ECONOMICS Web page and are given the addresses of many fun sites.